The only Dutch book to successfully overturn a full book ban:

 Born in The Hague in 1970, Giltay began his career as a technical writer for IBM, later working for Deloitte.
 Unexpected experiences provided insight into the world of intelligence services and their ethical dilemmas.
 Focusing on justice for the victims of Srebrenica, in his book The Cover-up General (2014), he revealed a Dutch military espionage operation set up to suppress evidence of its role in the 1995 genocide.

 Journalists, veterans, and relatives have been contributing to a broader societal debate on this issue for years.
-Nevertheless, Giltay’s revelations faced fierce resistance from intelligence circles, which tried to silence him as early as 1998, when he first raised questions.
+Nevertheless, Giltayโs revelations faced fierce resistance from intelligence circles, which tried to silence him as early as 1998, when he first raised questions.
 For example, the Dutch state, in an official report, unjustly labelled him ‘completely insane’ to divert attention, thereby involuntarily drawing him into the affair.
+The obstruction did not break Giltay: the setbacks rather challenged him to unmask the intelligence machineries.

 Despite unfounded accusations, personal intimidation, and even professional reprisals, including a speaking and book ban, Giltay stood firm.
-In 2016, this determination was rewarded: the Court of Appeal of The Hague lifted both bans and stated unequivocally that The Cover-up General “finds sufficient support in the facts”.
-This legal recognition not only restored Giltay’s right to speak, but also affirmed the investigative integrity of his work.
-The Banned Books Museum in Tallinn thus later showcased it as “a very rare example in our collection of an author who successfully challenged a book ban.”
-More importantly, in 2017, the Court of Appeal made another groundbreaking ruling.
-In a lawsuit brought by the Mothers of Srebrenica, in which the book was cited alongside numerous other pieces of evidence, the Dutch state was found partially liable for the tragic death of approximately 350 Srebrenica men.
+In 2016, this determination was rewarded: the Court of Appeal of The Hague lifted both bans and stated unequivocally that The Cover-up General โfinds sufficient support in the factsโ.
+This legal recognition not only restored Giltayโs right to speak, but also affirmed the investigative integrity of his work.
+The Banned Books Museum in Tallinn thus later showcased it as โa very rare example in our collection of an author who successfully challenged a book ban.โ More importantly, in 2017, the Court of Appeal made another groundbreaking ruling.
+In a lawsuit brought by the Mothers of Srebrenica, in which the book was cited alongside numerous other pieces of evidence, the Dutch state was found partially liable for the tragic death of approximately 350 Srebrenica victims.

 For press enquiries or other correspondence, please contact the author at .